 Distance is no longer a barrier to getting the help you deserve.
 Whether you are seeking a consultation, wanting to learn meditation or stress management, or want to experience the life-changing power of a guided EFT/Meridian Tapping Session - video or audio calls are just a few clicks away!

-What is EFT (Meridian Tapping) and How Does It Work?
+What is EFT (Emotional Freedom Techniques) and How Does It Work?